Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically symmetric black hole geometries: Introduction

 The analytical forms of $f(r)$ and $g(r)$ reads

 where $\phi_0$ is the asymptotic constant value of the dilaton field.
-This black hole is called the \textit{Garfinkle-Horowitz-Strominger} (GHS) black hole\cite{GHS1,GHS2,SG0}.

-Inspired by the earlier works in this field and the previously discussed generic black model (GHS black hole) we have considered here the most general $D$-dimensional generic black hole metric.
-Our aim is to calculate the excitation probability of a virtual transition due to an atom falling into the event horizon of such a $D$-dimensional generic black hole.
-Our next goal is to check for the equivalence principle for such a scenario with and without the consideration of the conformal symmetry.
-The conformal symmetry in the near horizon avatar of the Klein Gordon equation can be broken by keeping higher order terms in the near horizon expansion of the metric.
-We shall look precisely into the role played by the higher order terms.
+Inspired by the earlier works in this field and the previously discussed generic black model (GHS black hole), we have considered here a $D$-dimensional static spherically symmetric black hole metric.
+Our aim is to calculate the excitation probability of a virtual transition due to an atom falling into the event horizon of such a $D$-dimensional static spherically symmetric black hole.
+Our next goal is to check for the equivalence principle for such a scenario with and without the consideration of conformal symmetry.
+The conformal symmetry in the near horizon avatar of the Klein Gordon equation can be broken by keeping higher-order terms in the near horizon expansion of the metric.
+We shall look precisely into the role played by the higher-order terms.
 There were several attempts to give an alternative explanation of the equivalence principle\cite{Rohrlich,Vallisneri, Singleton,Singleton2,Fulling,Fulling0} along with the recent consideration of generalized uncertainty relation for an atom-mirror system\cite{SG}.
-It was observed in \cite{Fulling2} that an atom falling into a black hole emits a similar spectrum to that of an atom with respect to which a fixed mirror accelerates uniformly.
-We will investigate this modified equivalence relation in the most general set up possible.
+It was observed in \cite{Fulling2} that an atom falling into a black hole emits a similar spectrum to that of a mirror which is accelerating uniformly with respect to a fixed atom.
+We will investigate this modified equivalence relation in the most general setup possible.
 For the next part of our work, we will calculate the transition and absorption rates for the GHS black hole geometry from the analytical expressions derived for the generic metric with an event horizon at $r=r_+$ such that $f(r_+)=g(r_+)=0$.
 Using the density matrix formalism from atom-optics, we shall calculate the horizon brightened acceleration radiation (HBAR) entropy for the GHS black hole.